 Witness the town of Gettysburg through the eyes of the civilians.
 Interactive displays, 3-D videos, artifacts and story board panels tell the story in a way that will entertain and educate the entire family!

 Included is the Civil War Trust’s award-winning “Gettysburg: Animated Map,” movie; the perfect orientation to the battle and the battlefield!

 Call (717) 334-6245 for times.

 Stand face to face with those whose roles shaped and created the Battle of Gettysburg.
 Enlighten your senses with a walk through Pickets Charge as the battle unfolds around you.
 See the famous Gettysburg Diorama presenting the Battle of Gettysburg in a fully narrated, truly unique and original light and sound experience.

 Call (717) 334-6408 for times

 The home of Gettysburg attorney David Wills was not just in the center of the battle.
 It was a staging area for the immense clean-up process after the Battle of Gettysburg and was the place where Abraham Lincoln put the finishing touches on the Gettysburg Address.
-Note: This attraction will be free from June 9th – August 12th, 2018.
+Note: This attraction will be free for the remainder of 2018.